-The Associated Press’ rules for speaking to a reporter are listed below.
+The Associated Press’ rules when chatting with news-gathering professionals are below.

-BOTTOM LINE: If you fail upfront to negotiate your speaking arrangement before sharing information with a reporter, the reporter should presume the conversation is [ON THE RECORD] and [REPORTABLE].
+If you fail upfront to negotiate your speaking arrangement before sharing information with news-gathering professionals, said professionals should presume the conversation is [ON THE RECORD] and [REPORTABLE].

 A Miner Detail protects its sources’ privacy.

-If you share information with A Miner Detail and request anonymity, we vow never to reveal your identity.
-No hyperbole: A Miner Detail’s reporters would rather sit in a jail cell than be compelled by the government – or anybody else – to reveal a source.
+A Miner Detail‘s news-gathering professionals would rather sit in a jail cell than be compelled by the government – or anybody else – to reveal a source.

 In the state of Maryland, all parties to phone calls (and in-person conversations) must expressively consent to an audio recording of any kind.

-If you intend to record a conversation with A Miner Detail, we respectfully request you inform us immediately that you intend to record or have already begun recording the conversation.
+If you intend to record a conversation with A Miner Detail’s news-gathering professionals, we respectfully request you inform said professionals up-front and immediately that you want to record the conversation.

 Should you decide to record the conversation without all-party consent, you may face civil and/or criminal penalties.